 4. Forgetting to Take Medicine:

 Seniors, especially with chronic conditions, relying on medications need consistent adherence to their regimen.
 If forgetfulness becomes frequent, it could lead to serious health concerns.
-Assisted living facilities often provide monitoring services to ensure medication compliance and health stability.
+Senior assisted living facilities often provide monitoring services to ensure medication compliance and health stability.

 5. Struggling with Daily Life Activities: